Web3NL/motoko-book/src/base-library.md

 The [type annotation](/common-programming-concepts/types.html) for variable `p` uses the always available *primitive type* `Principal`.
 This type does not have to be imported.

 We used the `.fromText()` *method* (public functions in [modules](/common-programming-concepts/modules.html) and [objects or classes](/common-programming-concepts/objects-and-classes.html) are often called methods) by referencing it through our chosen name `Principal`.

+## Assertions
+In this chapter, we will use [assertions](/common-programming-concepts/assertions.html) that always evaluate to `()` in the code examples to illustrate the results of the manipulations we perform.